GCSE Results and A-Level Results (updated for 2018)

 - The Ebacc average point score.

-Attainment 8 is the average total points score for the school when adding up the best counting eight grades for each child.
-Note: The points for each qualification has changed each year from 2015-2017, so they aren’t directly comparable.
+Attainment 8 is the average total points score for our school when adding up the best counting eight grades for each student.
+Note: The points for each qualification has changed each year from 2015-2018, so they are not directly comparable.

 The charts are interactive – please click to choose required year and subjects can be selected from the drop-down menus.
-Where possible national and local averages are included.
+Where possible national and local averages are shown.